Menu

 Big Changes Are Here: OSHA Aligns with GHS Revision 7

 If your business deals with hazardous chemicals, the U.S. Occupational Safety and Health Administration (OSHA) has officially updated its Hazard Communication Standard (HazCom), aligning with the 7th revision of the United Nations’ Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-These changes took effect on July 19, 2024, and they represent one of the most significant updates to workplace chemical safety protocols in recent years.
+These changes took effect on July 19, 2024, and represent one of the most significant updates to workplace chemical safety protocols in recent years.

 Key Updates to the HazCom Standard